An aws-adfs spinoff that fits BYU's needs

 History and Purpose

-- Install Python 3.x using your preferred method.
+- Python 3.6 is recommended but it should work with Python 2.7.
 See the installation options page for step by step instructions for installing in various environments.

 - See https://www.python.org/downloads/ for a windows installation method.

 - In linux you may be able to use apt, rpm or https://www.python.org/downloads/.

 - In Mac you can use homebrew, macports or https://www.python.org/downloads/.

 - Run pip3 install byu_awslogin or pip install byu_awslogin as appropriate for your python installation

 If you already have byu_awslogin install and are looking to upgrade simply run